resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 machines using that security group.

 **NB:** This also means that if you share security groups amongst VM’s, you have to be careful: if you change rules for one server, you might inadvertently break another.

 **Question 2**

 **Answer: E.** Yes, it’s true.
 NeCTAR can experience network issues from time to time.

+**NB:** Under some circumstances, you might find that you already have security groups defined for your project: or that the default security group has ports/applications set up for it.
+So it is wise to review your tenancies security groups and to understand what is there.

 # Launch your own instance